Israel Shreve: American Revolutionary War

-Later life
+Expeditions

-In 1788 he led his wife and six of his children, along with twenty one other settlers to south-western Pennsylvania, and settled in Rostraver Township, Westmoreland County, Pennsylvania.
-In January 1789 - June 1789, Shreve accompanied retired Continental Army colonel George Morgan to Spanish Louisiana Territory to survey the western bank of the Mississippi River.
+In 1788, he led his wife and six of his children, along with 21 other settlers to southwestern Pennsylvania, and settled in Rostraver Township, Pennsylvania.

+From January 1789 to June 1789, Shreve accompanied retired Continental Army colonel George Morgan to Spanish Louisiana Territory to survey the western bank of the Mississippi River.
 Morgan, who was a land developer, received permission from the Spanish Ambassador to the United States, Don Diego de Gardoqui to establish a colony on the Mississippi River at Anse a la Graisse, located in present-day Missouri.

 On January 3, 1789, the expedition departed from Pittsburgh and traveled along the Ohio and Mississippi River until they reached Anse a la Graisse; a new town was demarcated and named New Madrid by Morgan.
 On June 19, 1789, members of the expedition including Shreve safely returned to Pittsburgh.
 During the journey, Shreve kept a journal, in which he described geography, environment, and encounters with the Native Americans.

 Instead of moving to New Madrid, Shreve decided to lease land in Fayette County, Pennsylvania, from General George Washington.
-Shreve contracted to buy 1744 acre of land from Washington, but spent several years haggling over payments and prices despite settling on the land.
+Shreve contracted to buy 1744 acre of land from Washington but spent several years haggling over payments and prices despite settling on the land.
 Washington threatened to bring a lawsuit for payment, but no suit was recorded.
-Washington wrote Shreve in 1798 and 1799 asking for payments due, but could not bring himself to sue a fellow army officer.
-In his turn, on 21 December 1798, Shreve wrote to Washington asking for delay in payments.
-Shreve and Washington both died on the same day - December 14, 1799 - although hundreds of miles apart.
+Washington wrote Shreve in 1798 and 1799, asking for payments but could not bring himself to sue a fellow Continental Army officer.
+On December 21, 1798, Shreve wrote Washington, asking for delay in payments.